 If you sit home with your disease of cancer not only does it eat you physically constantly, it will eat you up mentally and emotionally.
 As hard as it is you can help yourself by blessing others.
-I suppose since my life was nothing but cancer, cancer doctor visits, cancer treatments, etc. I decided to be about cancer.
+I suppose since my life was nothing but cancer, cancer doctor visits, cancer treatments, perhaps figuring out various ways to become healthier in a jiffy, etc. I decided to be about cancer.

 I asked myself how can you be positive about cancer.
 You can’t.
 There is nothing positive about it and that is the real hard truth you learn.
 Curing it makes you less even to the point you lose parts of your body.
 Having it you lose a piece of who you are forever.
 You can gain a piece of your life back by helping someone else through the hard trials of cancer.